 conducts criminal background and child abuse registry checks for all adults living or frequently in the home in accordance with applicable federal and state requirements.

-Examples: Individuals living in the home share common areas, sleep in the home, and have lived there for more than two weeks.
+Interpretation: Individuals living in the home share common areas, sleep in the home, and have lived there for more than two weeks.
 Individuals frequently in the home can include for example, a child care provider.

-FPAS 10.03
+FPAS 11.03

-The program coordinates needed healthcare services for the child, and foster parents are trained to respond to the healthcare needs of the child.
+The organization coordinates needed healthcare services for the child, and foster parents are trained to respond to the healthcare needs of the child.

-AS 10.04
+AS 11.04